MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. The window that opens shows all the available groups.

-    1. Next to Groups, select **0 groups selected**.
-This displays the available groups.
-Notice the list of available groups.
+    1. Notice the list of available groups.
 From the list, select **Operations**.
 From the bottom of the page, select the **Select** button.
 It may take a few seconds but you should see the operations group showup on the assignments page.

     1. From the top of the page, select **Add role**.
 A window opens that shows all the available directory roles.
 View the available options, but don't add any new roles.
 Close this page by selecting the **X** on the top right corner of the directory roles page.
     1. From the bottom of the page, select **Review + create**.
 A summary of the settings will be displayed.
 From the bottom of the page, select **Create**.